andyst-dev/ft_transcendence-42/README.md

 ```

 ## Learning outcomes
-This project was my first experience working on a larger full-stack application with multiple moving parts.
+This project was my first real experience working on a larger full-stack application with multiple moving parts.
-It helped me get more comfortable with:
+It helped build solid foundations in:
 - collaborative project structure
 - service-oriented backend design
 - user management and authentication flows